TradePending/snap-sdk/README.md

 * `include_new_cars`: Allow selection of new cars, not just used.
 Default is false.
 * `country`: `US` or `CA`.
 Default is `US`.
 * `ymm_only`: Only select year, make, model (ignore trim).
 Default is false.
+* `fuzzy`: Use approximate matching for make/model/trim.
+Default is false.

 ### Additional Attributes